 Generally speaking, there are 2 main types of speech problems that occur after stroke: aphasia and apraxia of speech.

-Apraxia of speech involves difficulty with voluntary muscle control for speech.
+Finally, apraxia of speech involves difficulty with voluntary muscle control for speech.
 In other words, patients cannot properly control their lips and tongue enough to produce clear speech.
-As a result, the patient may slur their words or not speak at all (more on this later).
+This is a motor issue, not a cognitive issue.

 Next, we’ll discuss the treatments and timeline.